-Fish-failing caused from improper longue weight on the low vehicle can cause an accident, resulting in serious injury or property damage.
+Fight-failing caused from improper tongue weight on the tow vehicle can cause an accident, resulting in serious injury or property damage.

-THERE ARE TWO BASIC TYPES OF TRAILER HITCHES: A WEIGHT-CARRYING HITCH AND a weight-distributing hitch.
+There are two basic types of trailer hitches: a weight-carrying hitch and a weight-distributing hitch.
 A weight-carrying hitch is recommended for your MasterCraft.
 Before deciding which type of hitch to use, consult your automobile manufacturer on recommendations for your car or truck.